TJZhou/CSYE6200-Plant-Simulation/README.md

  * In the file menu, users can click “exit” to exit the application,
  * and in the help menu, users can click "about" to see the helping
  * file: Readme.md.
+ *
+ * During the draw process, There are two variables that can be modified
+ * in real time: growth rate and color.
+ *
+ * All the information will be printed in the JTextField in the InfoPanel -
+ * at the right side of the main panel.
  * -------------------------------------------------------------------
  */